antonio-f-bove/markdown-cv/index.md

 `09/2022 - Present`
 **Junior Full Stack Developer** | _Guala Closures Group_

-My experience in this small IT department of a large multinational has provided countless opportunities for growth and learning.
-From frontend development (internally developed MES) to support tool development (Retool), to modern data engineering techniques for data manipulation and transformation.
+My experience in the small IT department of a large multinational company has been providing countless opportunities for growth and learning, spanning from frontend development (internally developed MES) to building tools for internal support), including data manipulation and ETL through modern data engineering techniques

 `2022`
 **Junior Full Stack Developer Trainee** | _Boolean Careers_